WICG/paymentlink/docs/paylinks_and_payment_request.md

 partially-unsolved problem in Payment Request.
 The Payment Request API specification does support [standardized payment method identifiers](https://www.w3.org/TR/payment-method-id/#dfn-standardized-payment-method-identifier), which could address the need.
-However, due to lackof demand, there are no standardized payment method identifiers currently defined for protocols.
+However, due to lack of demand, there are no standardized payment method identifiers currently defined for protocols.
 It may be that for certain regulated payment ecosystems, standardized payment methods could be successful.

-Altenratively, in the [Payment Method Manifest](https://www.w3.org/TR/payment-method-manifest/) spec, the `supportedOrigins` concept allows a central entity to list supported apps from different domains.
+Alternatively, in the [Payment Method Manifest](https://www.w3.org/TR/payment-method-manifest/) spec, the `supportedOrigins` concept allows a central entity to list supported apps from different domains.
 This could be used for a protocol case, e.g.